MississaugaCoding/mississaugacoding.github.io/_posts/2015-11-10-html-css-js-bootstrap.md

 jQuery's claim to fame is "write less, do more".
 It is a JavaScript library that simplifies (somewhat) what we've been doing so far in plain vanilla JavaScript: get a page element; listen for, and handle, events on that element; modify and/or add page elements, make AJAX calls, and so on. jQuery was originated by John Resig.

-In our talk this week we'll explore the reasons why one would use these frameworks, and how to start using them.
+In our talks we explore the reasons why one would use these frameworks, and how to start using them.

-Here is the code example we built and discussed during the session.
+Here is the Bootstrap code example we built and discussed during the first session.

 ###index.html
 {% highlight html %}